-On the 28th of February 2020, Wyre Council undertook a consultation on the scope of the Partial Review for six weeks, until 14th April 20207.
-The Council, in its consultation letter, has indicated that the focus of the LPPR is likely to be limited to a number of matters including;
+On the 28th of February 2020, Wyre Council undertook a consultation on the scope of the LPPR for six weeks, ending on 14th April 20208.
+The Council, in its consultation letter, indicated that it was necessary to undertake a partial review on the plan for two reasons:

-- Potential policy changes to the Adopted Wyre Local Plan 2011-2031 to reflect policy changes introduced by the revised NPPF (2019); - An update of Objectively Assessed Housing Need; and - Transport and highways issues.
+- Potential policy changes to the Adopted Wyre Local Plan 2011-2031 to reflect policy changes introduced by the revised NPPF; - The Wyre Local Plan includes Policy LPR1 which requires the early partial review of the Wyre Local Plan with the objective of meeting the full Objectively Assessed Housing Need.
+The policy sets out the matters to be included in the partial review, including an update of Objective assessed needs and review of transport and highways issues.